nwsimonrb/Blog/_posts/2023-09-17-connectors-schemas-context-1.md

 **2) Faster Development vs. Data Consistency**
 - Pro: Small development teams can work in a more focused manner and in shorter release cycles.
 - Cons: Things break quickly when data is inconsistent because independent teams have difficulty coordinating.
 - Solution: **Collaboration and standardization** are key.
-Regular synchronization, agreements on changes, and enforcement of standards prevent inconsistencies - think schema registries.
+Regular synchronization, agreements on changes, and enforcement of standards prevent inconsistencies - think schema registers.
 <br/>

 **Follow up with part 2: [Internal processing logic - Query languages](http://simon.richebaecher.org/connectors-schemas-context-2)**